chelseasenter/Doggo-Webpage/README.md

 #### Hopeful Beginnings
 We were excited to have all this data.
 This API would give us a dog breed name, its life span, country of origin, rarity, a reference image ID (for adding a picture), physical characteristics (short legs, suppressed tail, etc), temperaments, and a wikipedia url.
 We had come up with a few ideas for how to use this information:
-* country of origin - wouldn't it be cool to have a heat map of where dog breed originated from?
+* country of origin - wouldn't it be cool to have a heat map of where dog breeds originated from?
 Would we see any patterns?
 * physical characteristics (short legs, suppressed tail, etc) - we could add these traits to our D&Doggos game as bonuses/penalties to dog abilities (for example, short legs could give a -2 to jumping or a bonus to evasion - we all know how hard tiny animals are to catch)
 * temperaments - we could break down this list and look for frequency of each temperament to see what dogs are most commonly bred for
 * wikipedia url - if users need more information, we could guide them to wikipedia